by Greg Ellifritz

 The best response to such questions is to say something like “I’m sorry.
 I can’t help you.” as you quickly walk away.
 Don’t stay around and debate.
 Be firm and be ready to escalate both vocally and physically if your response doesn’t cause him to stop his approach.

 Your homework assignment this week is to come up with good responses to the three most common distracting questions used by criminals.
 Once you determine your responses, role play them with a spouse or friend.
 Have your partner make an approach and ask one of the questions.
 Make your response and execute your escape plan.
 It won’t take many repetitions to ingrain these responses into your verbal repertoire.

 Greg Ellifritz is the full time firearms and defensive tactics training officer for a central Ohio police department.
 He holds instructor or master instructor certifications in more than 75 different weapon systems, defensive tactics programs and police specialty areas.
-Greg has a master's degree in Public Policy and Management and is an instructor for both the Ohio Peace Officer's Training Academy and the Tactical Defense Institute.
-For more information or to contact Greg, visit his training site, Active Response Training.
+For more information or to contact Greg, visit his training site at Active Response Training.